 The Repair button will repair the information.
 There is also an option to include the deleted rows.

-Finally, you can save the information in SQL Server, HTML, CSV or Excel:
+Finally, you can save the information in SQL Server, HTML, CSV, or XLS file formats:

-In this article, we learned how to deal with a machine in Emergency mode.
-The emergency mode is used when the SQL Server database is in suspected status and we change to emergency mode to read the data.
-In order to recover the information, you can use the DBCC CHECKDB command with the repair_allow_data_loss option to repair the information.
+The EMERGENCY mode is used when the SQL Server database is in SUSPECT mode.
+We change the database status to EMERGENCY to read the data from the inaccessible database.
+In order to recover the information, you can use the DBCC CHECKDB command with the REPAIR_ALLOW_DATA_LOSS option to repair the information.

 Another option is to try to restore the information from the last backup.
-If your backup file is also corrupted then you can repair it using SQL backup recovery software.
-If you do not have a backup and the DBCC command does not work either, you can use the Stellar Repair for MS SQL.
-Take the free trial to see the preview of repairable SQL Database!
+If your backup file is also corrupted, then you can repair it using the DBCC command.
+If this command does not work either, you can use the Stellar Repair for MS SQL software to bring the database ONLINE.
+Take the free trial to see the preview of the repairable SQL Database.